petkaantonov/bluebird/README.md

 The global variable `Promise` becomes available after the above script tag.

+A [minimal bluebird browser build](#custom-builds) is ̃37.5KB minified*, 11.17KB gzipped and has no external dependencies.

+*Google Closure Compiler using Simple.

 ####Browser support

 Browsers that [implement ECMA-262, edition 3](http://en.wikipedia.org/wiki/Ecmascript#Implementations) and later are supported.